Electronic health records in the United States: Implementations

-In the United States, the Department of Veterans Affairs (VA) has the largest enterprise-wide health information system that includes an electronic medical record, known as the Veterans Health Information Systems and Technology Architecture (VistA).
+In the United States, the Department of Veterans Affairs (VA) has the largest enterprise-wide health information system that includes an electronic health record, known as the Veterans Health Information Systems and Technology Architecture (VistA).
 A key component in VistA is their VistA imaging System which provides a comprehensive multimedia data from many specialties, including cardiology, radiology, and orthopedics.
-A graphical user interface known as the Computerized Patient Record System (CPRS) allows health care providers to review and update a patient's electronic medical record at any of the VA's over 1,000 healthcare facilities.
+A graphical user interface known as the Computerized Patient Record System (CPRS) allows health care providers to review and update a patient's electronic health record at any of the VA's over 1,000 healthcare facilities.
 CPRS includes the ability for Licensed Practitioners to place orders, including medications, special procedures, X-rays, patient care nursing orders, diets, and laboratory tests.

 The 2003 National Defense Authorization Act (NDAA) ensured that the VA and DoD would work together to establish a bidirectional exchange of reference quality medical images.
 Initially, demonstrations were only worked in El Paso, Texas, but capabilities have been expanded to six different locations of VA and DoD facilities.
 These facilities include VA polytrauma centers in Tampa and Richmond, Denver, North Chicago, Biloxi, and the National Capitol Area medical facilities.
 Radiological images such as CT scans, MRIs, and x-rays are being shared using the BHIE.
 Goals of the VA and DoD in the near future are to use several image sharing solutions (VistA Imaging and DoD Picture Archiving & Communications System (PACS) solutions).